GamesDoneQuick/donation-tracker/README.md

 - [Using Celery with Django](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html) (optional)
 - [Daemonizing Celery](https://docs.celeryproject.org/en/stable/userguide/daemonizing.html) (optional)

-Docker should also work but support is still in the experimental phases.
+Docker and Kubernetes have also been shown to work, but setting that up is beyond the scope of this document.

 If `tqdm` is installed, certain long-running migrations and commands will use it to display progress on your console.
+This can be disabled by setting the environment variable `TRACKER_DISABLE_TQDM` to any non-blank value.

 **Ensure that `PAYPAL_TEST` is present in your settings.** It should be set to True for development/testing and False for production mode.

 ### Configuration

-The Donation Tracker adds a few configuration options.
+The Donation Tracker adds several configuration options.

 #### TRACKER_HAS_CELERY (deprecated alias: HAS_CELERY)